Glinda: The Wicked Years

 In Gregory Maguire's 1995 revisionist novel Wicked: The Life and Times of the Wicked Witch of the West, she is initially called "Galinda", and through her mother is descended from the noble Arduenna clan of the Upland.
 As in the original Oz books, she is revered as a powerful sorceress.
 Maguire follows the 1939 Wizard of Oz film in having Glinda ultimately become the Witch of the North instead of the South.

 Though originally snobbish and superficial, Galinda is intelligent enough to be accepted to Shiz University's Crage Hall, where she is assigned to share a room with Elphaba.
 After a long period of mutual loathing, the two girls later become close friends.
 Near the middle of the story, Galinda removes the first 'a' from her name in tribute to Dr. Dillamond, a martyred goat professor who made the habitual mistake of calling her "Glinda" while they shared a carriage on the way to Shiz.
 The goat's death also prompts Glinda to re-evaluate her life, and she dedicates herself to studying sorcery, at which she proves to be quite skilled.
 After Elphaba leaves the university, Glinda looks after Nessarose (who goes on to become the Wicked Witch of the East) and enchants the Silver Shoes to make her walk without any assistance.
+Right before Elphaba leaves to go to the Emerald City, she and Glinda share a kiss, during which Elphaba tells Glinda she'll 'be all right' and that she had to 'hold out', if she could.

 Years later, in the second half of the novel, Glinda is said to have gained immense wealth and prominence in society following her marriage to Sir Chuffrey, and has been nicknamed "Glinda the Good" due to her philanthropy work.
 She reunites with Elphaba after Nessarose is crushed by Dorothy's house, but after revealing she gave the Silver Shoes to Dorothy, Elphaba angrily cuts ties with her.
 The two do not see nor speak to each other ever again, as Elphaba is accidentally melted by Dorothy at the end of the novel.
 Glinda wakes up on the night of the Witch's death overcome with a feeling of dread.

 A widowed Glinda appears in 2005's Son of a Witch and 2011's Out of Oz, the second and fourth entries in The Wicked Years series spawned from the first novel.